Liao993/airbnb_Canada_longterm_rent/README.md

 1. What are the differences in the long-term rental options available in these six cities?
 2. What's the difference between renting for a month, a season, half a year or longer in terms of locations or prices?
-3.What is the hot months for people using long term options ?
+3. What is the hot months for people using long term options ?
-4.What are the location of these long term options in these cities?
+4. What are the location of these long term options in these cities?
 Is it specific to some areas?
-5.What are the costs of houses in the areas that provide more long-term alternatives than others?
+5. What are the costs of houses in the areas that provide more long-term alternatives than others?

 Note: In this analysis, only long-term housing will be considered, less than one month rentiing options will be excluded